muchdogesec/crypto2stix/README.md

 # crypto2stix

-A command line tool that takes a crypto transactions or wallets and turns them into STIX objects.
-Currently only support Bitcoin.
+A command line tool that takes crypto transactions and wallets, and turns them into STIX objects.
+Currently only supports Bitcoin.

 ## Overview